berndporr/libcamera2opencv/README.md

 # Raspberry PI libcamera to openCV library with callback

 This is a wrapper around libcamera which makes it a lot easier to establish a callback containing an openCV matrix.
-This can then be processed by opencv and then displayed with QT.

 ## Prerequisites